How to Forgive When You Can’t Forget

 As I got back in my car I tried sorting through my thoughts, hoping to pinpoint where these feelings were coming from.
 As I began talking to God, I realized what was happening.

-Sometimes we think we’ve let go of things, but in actuality we stuffed them deep down inside and forget they are there….until we see the person again.
+Sometimes we think we’ve let go of things, but in actuality, we stuffed them deep down inside and forget they were there….until we see the person again.

 It’s amazing how fast that thing can come back up!

 The bible tells us to forgive, just as our Father in heaven has forgiven us.

 But let’s face it, there are times when forgiving is excruciating.
 The scenario of what was done to us (or a loved one!) replays in our minds over and over, preventing us from “forgetting”.

 Although I hadn’t thought about this person in a while, there was a time when I was caught in the replay cycle.